ti2811h/dotfiles/README.md

 - https://github.com/junegunn/vim-plug

 And then simply create a directory .config/nvim and copy the file init.vim in this directory.
+(I am planning to port my nvim config to lua)

 # awesome
 Install awesome and create a directory .config/awesome and copy the files theme.lua and rc.lua to this directory.
+(not relevant since I am using bspwm)

 # bspwm (with polybar)
 ## bspwm